juliaatz/ShiftOperatorAlgebra/README.md

 # Shift operator algebra
-This is the code associated with the paper "Cholesky factorisation, and intrinsically sparse LQR".
+This is the code associated with the paper "Cholesky factorisation, and intrinsically sparse Linear Quadratic Regulation".
 It implements an algebra for shift operators that is used to derive factorised version of the Linear Quadratic Regulator (LQR).
 The code is available in two languages; MATLAB and Julia.